 Let’s start with some of the more common changes.
-Now you may know to expect these changes but you may not be aware of why they occur.
-You know that as your pregnancy progresses you’ll seem to running to the bathroom to urinate more frequently.
-This is because as your baby grows it’s obviously taking up room inside of you and pressing down on your bladder.
+Now you may know to expect these changes, but you may not be aware of why they occur.
+You know that as your pregnancy progresses, you’ll seem to be running to the bathroom to urinate more frequently.
+This is because, as your baby grows, it’s obviously taking up room inside of you and pressing down on your bladder.
 But you may not know that your bladder is not the only thing pushed aside to make room for your baby.
-All your internal organs are shifted from their normal position, including your heart, your lungs and your kidneys.
+All your internal organs are shifted from their normal position, including your heart, your lungs, and your kidneys.

 The volume of blood in your body goes up because you have to supply more nutrients to your baby and because of this your heart rate goes up.
 Some women claim that they can feel their hearts beating more strongly when they are pregnant.

 Because of your baby pushing against organs like your lungs beneath the rib cage, you may find yourself short of breath more often, especially in your last trimester.

 You probably expect your breasts to get bigger, but you may not be ready for the blue veins that run just underneath the skin of your breasts to become more visible.
 You hear that your nipples will become darker but also be prepared to see little raised bumps that are glands that will produce oil that will help moisturize your skin as you breastfeed.
 Don’t be afraid if you see your breasts leak on occasion.
 At about sixteen weeks, the glands in your breasts will begin to produce food for your baby in preparation for breastfeeding and, throughout your pregnancy, some of it may leak out.

 More Unexpected Changes